chrisburnell/chrisburnell.com/src/pages/general/cv.md

     <small><strong>London, UK</strong></small>
 </div>

-- Primary front end development advisor for both the University’s [Main Website](https://city.ac.uk) and [Bayes Business School](https://www.bayes.city.ac.uk/).
+- Primary front end development advisor for the University’s [Main Website](https://city.ac.uk) and [Bayes Business School](https://www.bayes.city.ac.uk/).

 - Collaborated with the Digital Marketing and Design teams to oversee the redesign and development of the University’s websites to reflect its major brand refresh.